How to Choose a Dentist in The Netherlands

 For all other dental care, Dutch dental practices will require you to have a supplementary insurance package in order to cover the costs.
 This supplementary insurance can cover up to 75% of the final amount, so look out for it when picking a health insurance package.

-When looking for a dentist, there are several things to take into consideration, including: opening hours, philosophy of the dentist/practice, is there a dental hygienist, what does the clinic specialize in and if you’re an expat, does the staff speak English?
+When looking for a dentist in the Netherlands, there are several things to take into consideration, including: opening hours, philosophy of the dentist/practice, is there a dental hygienist, what does the clinic specialize in and if you’re an expat, does the staff speak English?

-Surprisingly, there are plenty of clinics in Amsterdam that are only open during office hours.
+Surprisingly, there are plenty of clinics in the country that are only open during office hours.
 If you’ve got other commitments during this time, like work or school, that can mean taking time off just for a routine check-up.

 Luckily, you won’t have to spend too much time scrolling the Internet in search of the best price.
 The Dutch government has this sorted, with the ‘Dutch Healthcare Authority’ (NzA) setting the prices for all care in the Netherlands.

-Keeping the above in mind, if you’re looking for a dentist in Amsterdam then it’s hard to go past Lassus Tandartsen.
+Keeping the above in mind, if you’re looking for a dentist in the Netherlands then it’s hard to go past Amsterdam’s Lassus Tandartsen.
 With an expat-friendly approach, you won’t have to worry about going through with a root canal when you only wanted a clean – the several specialists on board speak perfect English.

 Lassus Tandartsen is also open after office hours and has a number of dentists on their staff, so you can rest assured knowing there’s always someone to help.